Jardines Galleries

 4) Protect Inert holders (no PVC), safe packing Prevent damage before it reaches grading

-5) Submit Use a consistent service tier for your goals Turnaround vs cost vs insurance comfort
+5) Submit Consistent service tier for your goals Turnaround vs cost vs insurance comfort

-Don’t gamble with borderline coins.
-If a coin is “maybe,” assume it grades lower than you hope.
+— Don't gamble with borderline coins — If a coin is "maybe," assume it grades lower than you hope.
 Submit only if it still makes sense at the lower grade.
+The submission math must work at the worst-case grade, not the best-case.

 ZAR / Union / early Republic